Step 1: Explore the Specialty

 We recommend beginning with the following resources:

-The USMLE or COMLEX 1 is an important factor in the neurosurgery residency selection process.
-In 2018, the mean USMLE Step 1 and COMLEX 1 scores among matched students were 245 AND 621, respectively.
+The USMLE or COMLEX is an important factor in the neurosurgery residency selection process.
+In 2018, the mean USMLE Step 1 and COMLEX 1 score among matched students were 241 and 621, respectively.
 Among unmatched U.S. seniors and osteopathic students, the mean scores were 234 and 570, respectively.
-Read more

 What if I didn't match?